Jaga266/widgets-collection/README.md

 - **falloff:** Number of items to be affected by hover animation
 - **scaleFactor:** Controls item's hover scaling animation strength
 - **damp:** Controls nearby items' hover scaling animation strength

+## Contribution

+If you have new ideas, concepts or implementations, consider contributing to this collection.

+There are no guidelines yet, so I would appreciate following the existing architecture with examples of existing widgets.

 ## Future Plans